 Meanwhile, Star Wars Jedi Knight: Jedi Academy came out a year after Jedi Outcast, featuring a customizable player character and a less linear progression system, but it plays pretty much the same as Jedi Outcast.

 Ultimately, we feel that Jedi Outcast is the strongest entry in this franchise, which is why we picked it for this list.
-But of course, it goes without saying that you should definitely give the other games a go if you like Outcast and/or you don’t mind the apparent clunkiness that inevitably comes with most games from the 90s.
+But of course, it goes without saying that you should definitely give the other games a go if you like Outcast and/or you don’t mind the apparent clunkiness that inevitably comes with most games released during the 90s.

 Star Wars: The Force Unleashed